 One of the first questions asked is what is shagreen made from?
 Its beguiling texture is of leather-like softness punctuated by delicate dappled marks, which hints at its source.

 Real shagreen is a natural hide, typically from shark, stingray or dogfish, though man-made replicas are now used widely and impressively.

 Shagreen saw its most major boom in the Art Deco period where it was used as a covering for writing desks and well-dressed cabinetry.
 It may have fallen out of favour briefly but shagreen made its comeback as a leader in luxury during the 1960s.

-Iconic designers including Bernhardt and AERIN ensured the sublime covering (whether real of faux shagreen) would be beautifully represented in the world of interiors for the next generation to relish fully.
-A legacy that continues to today.
+And these days designers like Bernhardt and AERIN are ensuring the sublime covering (whether real of faux shagreen) is beautifully represented in the world of interiors for the next generation to relish fully.

 Since its very beginnings, shagreen has symbolised splendour.
 History suggests that amongst its earliest uses were for Japanese Samurai swords in the Middle Ages, cushioning the handles with its pebbly softness, providing necessary grip and denoting opulence.

 Being a hide, shagreen is innately robust, which led to it also being used in the practice of grating wasabi root into a paste.
 This traditional method is still seen in modern Japanese society.

 It wasn’t until 16th-century that evidence of string-ray hide as a decorative material was uncovered across Europe.
 Shagreen furniture from Japan, such as chests and trunks, was imported and upon arrival, was found cloaked in the rarely-seen, textured substance.

 Its popularity waned until English and Dutch craftsmen had a renewed interest and began using shagreen as a covering on trinket boxes, knife handles and shaving kits.